Tokyo Portfolio

 Workers in their 30s often see significant jumps as they transition from entry-level to more specialized or managerial roles.

-Salaries usually peak in the late 40s or early 50s, when many professionals hold senior positions or leadership roles.
+Salaries usually peak between the ages of 50 and 54, when many professionals hold senior positions or leadership roles.
 After reaching their peak, salaries tend to plateau and may decline slightly as retirement nears, reflecting shifts in job responsibilities or part-time transitions.

 Gender Pay Gap in Japan

 Despite some progress, the gender wage gap in Japan remains notable.
-According to Nippon.com, women earn approximately 75.7% of what men earn.
+According to Japan’s National Tax Agency (2024 data), women earn approximately 78% of what men earn, based on median wages.

-While this gap is closing, it mostly stems from traditional employment practices and lower representation of women in senior leadership roles.
+Japan ranks 35th out of 36 OECD countries on gender pay equality.
+While this gap is slowly closing, it largely stems from traditional employment practices, higher rates of part-time work among women, and lower representation of women in senior leadership roles.

 Salary Increment in Japan